Neha Pendse On Kapil Sharma’s New Show: No One Has Any Idea Of What’s Happening!

 After May I Come in Madam, Partners and Family Time With Kapil Sharma, Neha Pendse will be seen in the second edition of Entertainment Ki Raat.
 The new season of EKR will have 12 episodes and the actress will be seen with Mubeen Saudagar, Saumya Tandon, RJ Abhilash, Balraj and child artist Divyansh.

-Neha On Doing Back To Back Comedy Shows
+Neha On Doing Back-to-back Comedy Shows

-Talking about doing back to back comedy shows, Neha told the leading daily, "Honestly, I am still exploring if I do have that bone (laughs) but I think it all started with May I Come in Madam."
+Talking about doing back-to-back comedy shows, Neha told the leading daily, "Honestly, I am still exploring if I do have that bone (laughs) but I think it all started with May I Come in Madam."

 Neha Is Happy That She Hasn’t Been Typecast